8 Content marketing trends that will shape 2019

 Companies should take a more data-driven approach to their content and leverage analytics to better understand their customers’ needs.

-Brands should also leverage the power of AI to automate and scale content marketing efforts.
+In 2019, brands should also leverage the power of AI to automate and scale content marketing efforts.
 Finding keywords, planning blogs, search-optimising conversations, and personalising and distributing content – all of these processes should be aided through AI.

 8. Demand for content marketers will grow